infomongo/infomongo.github.io/_posts/2018-05-09-moderately-extreme-programing.md

 However, this ignores a fundamental reality of software development.
 It’s a “scope, schedule or quality, choose two” kind of world. *(People talk about budget, schedule and scope, but I have never worked on a project that could be delivered faster by increasing the budget.
 The cost of bringing new people up to speed outweighs the benefits of adding them over the short term.)* If the set of features is set in stone, well then scope is fixed.
 And often, the date was promised too, so there’s your schedule.
 This is pretty much a ticket to long hours, poor quality and low morale.

-Here a test to determine if your team is actually practicing agile development or just going thru the motions.
+Here's a test to determine if your team is actually practicing agile development or just going thru the motions:

 ### Has the scope been reduced or the schedule extended in the last two months?